Cost of Goods Sold – usually a retail industry term

 Cost of Goods Sold (Manufactured) $ZZZ,ZZZ

 Notice how the manufacturing presentation format is a multiple step process?
 This relates to the function of taking raw resources and direct labor and producing a product that is sold to the retail industry.
-So not only can the cost of goods sold exist in a simple mathematical equation like the general retail format, it can get highly convoluted for more advanced operations.
+Not only can the cost of goods sold exist in a simple mathematical equation like the general retail format, it can get highly convoluted for more advanced operations.
 There is no one single format that works for everyone.
 The following section illustrates this with service based operations.

 Cost of Services Rendered